dropbox/changes/docs/internals/snapshots.rst

 Snapshotting
 ============

 One of the core concepts of Changes is snapshotting.
-At a high level, the API only provides an abstraction for snapshots and relies on individual implementations (such as the changes-lxc-wrapper project) to actually determine what they mean.
+At a high level, the API only provides an abstraction for snapshots and relies on individual adapters to actually determine what they mean.

 Architecture